anaren/grove_lcdrgb_element_library/README.md

-# grove_rgblcdv4_element_library
+# grove_lcdrgb_element_library
-Element Library for Anaren's Atmosphere to support the Grove RGB LCD V4
+Element Library for Anaren's Atmosphere to support the Grove LCD RGB